 UX and UI design have become increasingly popular terms and fields in the web and app development industry.
 We can see almost every developing company investing in these two areas to improve its products and services.
 UX stands for user experience while UI refers to the user interface.
 But have you ever wondered what they mean exactly?
+What are UX and UI designs?
 We’ll give it a go at explaining it in this article.
 Let’s dive in…

 UX/UI Design is similar to building a house

 Let’s start with a popular analogy that explains UX/UI Design.
 Imagine that we want to build a house, so we need a crew of specialists who know how to manage the construction process.